 As Numbers 22:3-4 states “and Moab was terrified because there were so many people.
 Indeed, Moab was filled with dread because of the Israelites.
 The Moabites said to the elders of Midian, “This horde is going to lick up everything around us, as an ox licks up the grass of the field,” the Moabite elders are described as the Midianite elders.

-Many scholars agree on the fact that the land of Midian was the large territory in the northern Arabia, which is at the east side of Gulf of Aqaba.
+Many scholars agree on the fact that the land of Midian was a large territory in northern Arabia, which is on the east side of the Gulf of Aqaba.
 In other words, it is the northern area of today’s Saudi Arabia.
-This means that it is not in Sinai Peninsula.
+This means that it is not in the Sinai Peninsula.
 The fact that the land of Midian is located in Arabia is also revealed in the Book of Isaiah.

 Herds of camels will cover your land,